Beside the Mountain

 Instructions

-• In another bowl place the oil (¾ cup), brown sugar (1 cup), pumpkin puree (2 cups), vanilla (2 tsp), and eggs (3).
+• In another bowl, place the oil (¾ cup), brown sugar (1 cup), pumpkin puree (2 cups), vanilla (2 tsp), and eggs (3).
 Use the whisk to combine well.
-Dump the flour mixture into the wet pumpkin mixture, using a scraper fold the mixture together just until mixed, don’t over stir.
+Dump the flour mixture into the wet pumpkin mixture, using a scraper fold the mixture together just until mixed, don’t overmix.

-• Pour the batter into the prepared pan, spread until it is evenly distributed in the pan.
-Bake for 25-30 minutes (27 minutes comes out perfect for me every time), it will be ready when the middle of the cake slightly springs back when you touch it.
+• Pour the batter into the prepared pan, spread the batter until it is evenly distributed in the pan.
+Bake for 25-30 minutes at 350°F (27 minutes comes out perfect for me every time), it will be ready when the middle of the cake slightly springs back when you touch it.
 Let it cool.

-• Optional Icing: Place the softened cream cheese, and maple syrup (4 tbsp) into a mixer with a whisk attachment.
+• Optional Icing: Place the softened cream cheese, maple syrup (4 tbsp) and cinnamon if using, into a mixer with a whisk attachment.
 Whisk for 2 minutes, then scrape down the sides of the bowl before whisking another 3-5 minutes until completely smooth.
 Spread icing on the cooled cake.

 • Storing: Cover, and store cake in fridge if using icing.
 Cover and keep at room temperature if you make the cake without icing.
 It will stay good for 1 week.